IBM-Cloud/docs/openwhisk/openwhisk_apigateway.md

 The API Gateway acts as a proxy to Web Actions and providing them with additional features features including HTTP method routing, rate limiting, oauth token validation, API keys, and more.

-For more information on API Gateway feature you can read the [api management documentation](https://github.com/openwhisk/openwhisk-apigateway/blob/master/doc/management_interface.md)
+For more information on API Gateway feature you can read the [api management documentation](/docs/apis/management/manage_openwhisk_apis.html#manage_openwhisk_apis)

-**Note:** The APIs you created using the `wsk api-experimental` will continue to work for a short period, however you should begin migrating your APIs to web actions and reconfigure your existing apis using the new CLI command `wsk api`.
+## Create APIs from OpenWhisk web actions using your Browser.

+With API management, you can expose an OpenWhisk action as an API.
+After you define the API, you can apply security and rate limiting policies, view API usage and response logs, and define API sharing policies.
+In the OpenWhisk Dashboard, click the [APIs tab](https://console.ng.bluemix.net/openwhisk/apimanagement).

+## Create APIs from OpenWhisk web actions using the CLI

-## OpenWhisk CLI configuration
+### OpenWhisk CLI configuration

 Configure your OpenWhisk with the apihost `wsk property set --apihost openwhisk.ng.bluemix.net` To be able to use the `wsk api` the CLI configuration file `~/.wskprops` needs to contain the Bluemix Access Token.
 To get the access token use the CLI command `wsk bluemix login`, for more information about the command run `wsk bluemix login -h`

-Note: If the command errors requiring single sign on (sso), this is not currently supported.
+**Note:** If the command errors requiring single sign on (sso), this is not currently supported.
 As a workaround login with the Bluemix CLI using `bluemix login`, then copy the Access Token from the HOME directory configuration file `~/.bluemix/config.json` into the `~/.wskprops` file as the property `APIGW_ACCESS_TOKEN="value of IAMToken`.
 Remove the prefix `Bearer ` when copying the access token string.

-## Expose an OpenWhisk web action
+**Note:** The APIs you created using the `wsk api-experimental` will continue to work for a short period, however you should begin migrating your APIs to web actions and reconfigure your existing apis using the new CLI command `wsk api`.

+### Create your first API usign the CLI

 1. Create a JavaScript file with the following content.
 For this example, the file name is 'hello.js'.
   ```javascript